ian-whitestone/rpi-security-system/README.md

 Here I have some specific processes/things I am monitoring:

-1) All python processes
-2) Security system python process
-3) Flask app python process
+- Flask app python process
+- A few other python processes
-4) Redis Server
+- Redis Server
-5) Raspberry Pi Temperature (along with total number of running processes)
+- Raspberry Pi Temperature (along with total number of running processes)

 The result is a pretty slick dashboard.
 You can see I don't have a flask process running, which is flagged in red due to the `count_min=1` constraint in the config.

 <img src="imgs/glances.gif">

+Note: the gif above is a bit outdated as I have added more process to monitor.

 **Setting Up a Password**